gleam-lang/website/frequently-asked-questions.md

   entirely new language, syntax, and compiler.
 - Caramel's functions are auto-curried, Gleam's are not.
 - Caramel's compiler is written in OCaml, Gleam's is written in Rust.
-- Caramel uses OCaml syntax, Gleam's has its own syntax that is closer to C family languages.
+- Caramel uses OCaml syntax, Gleam has its own syntax that is closer to C family languages.
 - Gleam is more actively developed than Caramel (at time of writing).